rajvinay05/Demogit/README.md

 # Demogit

-Adding a comment from Satyen071
+updated a comment from Satyen071
                       -vinay